Articles in the press featuring Sustainable Soils Alliance

 Time is growing short to save soil fertility, Gove tells farmers:

-Britain is only several decades away from the “fundamental eradication of soil fertility”, the Environment Secretary has warned, in a stark call to action for farmers and environmentalists.
+Britain is only several decades away from the “fundamental eradication of soil fertility” the Environment Secretary warned in a stark call to action for farmers & environmentalists.

 Michael Gove has pledged to make protecting soil health a central pillar of farming policy and the system of support that will replace the CAP.